Elai Katz continues to impress market commentators with his top-tier handling of monopolisation cases and contentious antitrust proceedings.

 Elai leads Cahill’s antitrust practice and focuses his work on a wide range of antitrust law matters, including litigation, mergers and acquisitions, counselling and government investigations.

-Elai has successfully guided a broad range of transactions through the antitrust regulatory review process in the United States and abroad.
-He has represented buyers and sellers, as well as financing sources and investors, in many industries, including financial services, insurance, pharmaceuticals, media and telecommunications, and online retailing.
-Elai has a particularly strong record in obtaining quick and positive resolutions during the early phases of merger reviews and is particularly attuned to the role global antitrust review plays in negotiating and completing mergers and acquisitions.
+Elai advises clients on mergers and acquisitions, joint ventures, distribution and marketing arrangements and pricing policies, participation in trade association activities and interaction with competitors.
+He has successfully guided a broad range of transactions through the antitrust regulatory review process in the US and abroad, including Rayonier’s acquisition of Tembec and Arch Capital’s acquisition of United Guaranty from AIG.
+He has extensive experience appearing in front of enforcement and regulatory agencies including the FTC, DOJ and CFIUS.
+He has represented buyers and sellers, as well as financing sources and investors, in many industries, including financial services, insurance, pharmaceuticals, media and telecommunications and online retailing.
+Elai has a strong record in obtaining quick and positive resolutions during the early phases of merger reviews and is particularly attuned to the role global antitrust approvals play in negotiating and completing mergers and acquisitions.

 Elai is recognised as a leading antitrust lawyer by Chambers USA, Benchmark Litigation and Who's Who Legal: Competition.